Nash Equilbria for Quadratic Voting: Statement of Main Results

 We consider an independent symmetric private values environment with $N$ voters $i=1, \ldots, N$.
-Each voter $i$ is characterized by a value, $u_i$; these values are drawn independently and identically from a continuous probability distribution $F$ supported by a finite interval $\left[\underline u, \overline u\right]$, with associated density $f$ and $\underline u<0<\overline u$.
-For normalization, we assume the numeraire has been scaled so that $\min (|\underline u|, \overline u)\geq 1$.
-We denote by $\mu$, $\sigma^2$, and $\mu_3$, respectively, respectively the mean, variance, and raw third moments of $u$ under $F$, and we assume $f$ is smooth and bounded away from $0$ on $\left[\underline u, \overline u\right]$.
-The two alternatives are 0 and 1.
-Individuals are risk-neutral, quasi-linear expected utility maximizers who gain $2u_i$ dollars of utility if option 1 is adopted rather than option 0.
+Each voter $i$ is characterized by a value, $u_i$; these values are drawn independently from a continuous probability distribution $F$ with $C^{\infty}$, strictly positive density $f$ supported by a finite closed interval $\left[\underline u, \overline u\right]$.\footnote{The assumption that the density $f$ is positive at the endpoints $\underline u ,\overline u$ is of critical importance for our main results, as ``extremists'' play a crucial role in the Bayes-Nash equilibria for the game.
+Our methods would extend to densities $f$ that vanish at one or both of the endpoints, but the nature of the Bayes-Nash equilibria changes in these cases.} Each individual knows her own value, but not the values of any of the other $N-1$ voters; however, the sampling distribution $F$ is known to all.
+For normalization, we assume the numeraire has been scaled so that $\min (-\underline u, \overline u)\geq 1$.
+We denote by $\mu$, $\sigma^2$, and $\mu_3$, respectively, respectively the mean, variance, and raw third moments of $u$ under $F$.

-We consider a variant on QV\footnote{Although both the discrete binary choice set-up of \citet{qvb} and the continuous public goods model of \citet{hyzeck} helped inspire this model, it differs from both.
+We consider a variant of the payoff described above, in which the utility of the outcome is ``smoothed''. \footnote{Although both the discrete binary choice set-up of \cite{qvb} and the continuous public goods model of \cite{hyzeck} helped inspire this model, it differs from both.
 Consequently, our results have no direct implications for those models.
-It differs from \citeauthor{qvb}'s model in that the outcome is smoothed rather than jumping discontinuously at $0$.
-It differs in a variety of respects from \citeauthor{hyzeck}'s, notably in that utility is linear in the common and bounded outcome, whereas \citeauthor{hyzeck} assume strictly concave preferences with heterogeneous ideal points and an outcome that may take values in the full real space. \citeauthor{hyzeck} also consider a multidimensional issue space with no access to transfers and an iterative procedure to converge to this outcome, none of which feature in our model.} where \begin{enumerate}
+It differs from \cite{qvb}'s model in that the outcome is smoothed rather than jumping discontinuously at $0$.
+It differs in a variety of respects from \cite{hyzeck}'s, notably in that utility is linear in the common and bounded outcome, whereas \cite{hyzeck} assume strictly concave preferences with heterogeneous ideal points and an outcome that may take values in the full real space. \cite{hyzeck} also consider a multidimensional issue space with no access to transfers and an iterative procedure to converge to this outcome, none of which feature in our model.} Each voter $i$ chooses a number of votes $v_i\in \zz R$ to buy, and pays $v_i^2$ dollars for these.
+The payoff to voter $i$ is then